edgio-docs/edgio-docs/src/guides/v7/performance/rules/features.md

 ```
 </edgejs>

-**Default Behavior:** By default, cache misses are forwarded to an origin server or to Serverless Compute.
+**Default Behavior:** By default, cache misses are forwarded to an origin server or to the Serverless layer.
 Additionally, responses are cached according to your caching policy.

 #### Set Response Body {/*set-response-body*/}